National Cathedral of Romania: Design

 The cathedral is projected to accommodate about 20,000 people in the main building and its underground galleries.
 A total of 7,000 pilgrims can attend the Holy Liturgy simultaneously, which includes 1,000 reserved seats for the choir and clergy.
 The underground chapel can accommodate 5,000 pilgrims, and the underground St. Andrew's Cave gallery can accommodate 7,000 pilgrims.
 The entire 11-hectares complex can host 125,000 people, while the 11,600 square-meters of piazza can host over 23,000 people.
 The main cathedral has a floor area of 6,050 square meters (nave floor) and 8,100 square meters including the stairway.
-The cathedral's dimensions are 126 meters in length, 68 meters in width, and 134 meters in height (from ground level).
-The main building is elevated 6.8 meters, with the basement area extending 15.6 meters below ground level.
+The cathedral's dimensions are 126 meters in length, 68 meters in width, and 133 meters in height (from ground level).
+The main building is elevated 7 meters (including altar), with the basement area extending 15.6 meters below ground level.
 This basement area, which extends below ground level, measures 7,200 square meters.
 The cathedral volume above the floor is 323 thousand cubic meters, with the basement contributing 479 thousand cubic meters.
 The structure, including its pedestal, totals 508 thousand cubic meters, and when including the underground St. Andrew's gallery, the overall volume reaches 595 thousand cubic meters.

 In the Romanian architecture landscape, the cathedral draws landmark inspiration from several buildings.
 The dome's peristyle surrounded by sixteen arches, the six upper octagonal towers with squared bases, are found at the Dormition of the Theotokos Cathedral, Cluj-Napoca.
 The bell tower's façade with the porch, and the Byzantine compound dome with two rows of pendentives, are found at the Timișoara Orthodox Cathedral.
 From the Coronation Cathedral, Alba Iulia are found the arches, cornice, and the robust façade with side buttresses of the bell tower, as well the bell tower's façade on the Metropolitanate Hill, Bucharest built by Constantin Brâncoveanu.
 The portal with the bell tower's rosette and the porch resemble that of the Antim Monastery and the Cașin Church in Bucharest.
 The cathedral's façade architecture, achieves a synthesis between tradition and contemporaneity by incorporating national architectural elements such as Brâncovenesc porches, Transylvanian towers, and Moldavian niches (ro:ocnițe).